n1sak/c0ldema1l/README.md

 <img width="400" alt="Screenshot 2025-07-06 at 5 45 39 PM" src="https://github.com/user-attachments/assets/10ff6e82-db68-45a2-9ce5-04eb6816dcbc" />

 I designed the PCB in KiCad.
-There are 6 switches in a simple matrix, added diodes, and a USB-C connector.
+There are 6 switches in a simple matrix and a USB-C connector.
 DRC passed with zero errors.

 ---

 ## CAD Model

-The 3D printed case holds everything snugly, with space for the USB port and switches.
+The 3D printed case holds everything and has space for the USB port and switches.

 <img width="400" alt="Screenshot 2025-07-06 at 5 49 33 PM" src="https://github.com/user-attachments/assets/032b0e3d-e0ef-4aa3-9ac8-23feaf83d609" />

-It assembles with M3 screws and M3 heat-set inserts.

 ---